Configuration

 optional.
 Model discovery uses Ollama's native /api/tags endpoint, so

-the refresh button works even though Ollama is strictly OpenAI-API
+the model-refresh action works even though Ollama is strictly OpenAI-API

 compatible for inference.
 Override the base URL on the model definition